cs0320-f25/typescript-csv-vivianwangg/README.md

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):

-jcasale - discussed parser return types during collab hours ChatGPT helped explain the concept of union types and use cases/expected behavior of a parser
+jgcasale - discussed parser return types during collab hours ChatGPT helped explain the concept of union types and use cases/expected behavior of a parser

 #### Total estimated time it took to complete project: 8 hours